.acis

 Common issues with .acis files include:

-• Compatibility problems: Older or newer versions of software may not fully support certain .acis files
+• Compatibility Issues: Older or newer software versions may not fully support certain .acis files

-If you're experiencing issues with a specific .acis file, you might need to:
+If you encounter issues with a specific .acis file, you may need to:

 • Ask the file creator to save it in a different format